PM84/raspberry_pi_power_on_off/README.md

 Use the one line installer.

 Press the button at least 2 seconds to shut the pi down.

 Press the button again will start the raspberry pi immediately.

+## Material
+1x Arcade Button (e.g. https://amzn.to/326GRXv)
+2x Jumper Wire (F2F - Female to Female; e.g. https://amzn.to/32eEJgb)

+## Soldering
+Cut off one end of each cable.

+Thread in the heat shrink tubing.

+Solder the cut end to the button.

+Slide the heat shrink tubing over the soldered joint and shrink it.